sauravchaudharysc/Password-Checker/README.md

 ## Password API

-- Install request module. $ pip install request
+- Install request module. $ pip install requests

   ​	Request module allows us to make request.
 It's kind of like having a browser without the actual browser.
 So, we can use our request module with the password API URL.